yesbabyyes/express-csrf/README.md

 ## Installation

-Recommended installation is with git submodules.
+Recommended installation is with npm.
 To add express-csrf to your project, do:

+    npm install express-csrf

+You can also install express-csrf as a git submodule:

     git submodule add http://github.com/hanssonlarsson/express-csrf.git lib/support/express-csrf

-You can also install express-csrf with npm:

-    npm install express-csrf

 ## Usage